-Update: The average transaction price for an EV dropped in October!
-Details below.
+September 2023 Update: The average transaction price for an EV dropped last month.
+Check out the details below.

 Car buying is the second biggest expense most consumers will ever make, and more drivers are getting squeezed into $1,000/month car payments.
 With an EV, you can save hundreds of dollars per month in fuel costs, but the upfront cost of getting into an electric car is substantial.
 Here’s the average price of an electric car today, and how much prices have increased over the past three years.